CNN announces interviews with Democratic candidates on eve of Super Tuesday - KTVZ

 On March 2, the current frontrunner Vermont Sen. Bernie Sanders will be interviewed at 8 p.m.
 ET., followed by former Vice President Joe Biden at 8:30 p.m.
 ET.

-Former South Bend, Indiana Mayor Pete Buttigieg will appear at 9 p.m ET., Minnesota Sen. Amy Klobuchar at 9:30 p.m.
+Minnesota Sen. Amy Klobuchar will appear at 9:30 p.m.
 ET, and Massachusetts Sen. Elizabeth Warren at 10 p.m.
 ET.

 Visit CNN’s Election Center for full coverage of the 2020 race

-Former New York Mayor Michael Bloomberg’s interview is scheduled for 10:30 p.m.
-ET, and businessman Tom Steyer at 11 p.m.
+The final interview is scheduled with former New York Mayor Michael Bloomberg’s interview for 10:30 p.m.
 ET.

 The Super Tuesday contests on March 3 together account for one-third of all Democratic delegates and is the largest delegate haul up for grabs thus far.
 Super Tuesday will be consequential for a number of the candidates who are struggling to stay afloat in the race.